SilverTick/Python/Beginner Python Cheatsheet/readme.md

 ---

+__0 - General tips & tricks__

+Random formats for reference, or useful or interesting tips that I find helpful/speeds things up!

 __1 - Getting Data In__
-- How to import data from a file (CSV, Excel or JSON)
+- Importing data from a file (CSV, Excel or JSON)
 - Connecting to servers such as MSSQL
-- Importing/scraping data from the web (datareader/BeautifulSoup)
+- Importing/scraping finance data, tables or text from the web (datareader/BeautifulSoup)
 - Importing data from APIs

+__2 - Exploring the Data__
+- Basic data exploration (numeric and categorical)

+__3 - Cleaning the Data__

+__4 - Manipulating the Data__